jasondebolt/cloudformation-search-and-replace-macro/README.md

 - Click on the s3 bucket stack that was created.
 - Click on the Template tab.
 - Click View original template.
-- Take note of the PHX_MACRO_RANDOM_7 and PHX_MACRO_PROJECT_NAME values in the unprocessed template.
+- Take note of the EXAMPLE_MACRO_RANDOM_7 and EXAMPLE_MACRO_PROJECT_NAME values in the unprocessed template.
 - Click View processed template.
-- Notice that both the PHX_MACRO_RANDOM_7 and PHX_MACRO_PROJECT_NAME values were replaced by new values.
+- Notice that both the EXAMPLE_MACRO_RANDOM_7 and EXAMPLE_MACRO_PROJECT_NAME values were replaced by new values.